 2. Some applicant tracking systems can manage graphics (or simply ignore them), but since some systems can’t handle graphics ensure they don’t interfere with content…or ensure you translate information from a graphic into the body of the file.

 3. One way to ensure a match with a posted job is to “mirror” the job posting in your resume, never copying and pasting the complete job ad (this will be flagged and get your application removed), but working to incorporate job posting details naturally into your resume content.

-4. The main body of the resume is critical — some ATS software cannot read header/footer information, so if you include contact information in those sections, it may not be read.
+4. The main body of the resume is critical — some ATS software cannot read header/footer information, so if you include contact information in those sections it may not be read.
 (And remember, geographic location can be used as a filter – so include your city, state/province and zip/postal code.)

 5. Populate the file with appropriate keywords.
 Work experience sections should also include the skills used in the role (including computer software and hardware, if relevant).

-6. One nice thing about applicant tracking systems is that they are not sensitive to the length of the resume , so two or more pages are fine.
+6. One nice thing about applicant tracking systems is that they are not sensitive to the length of the resume, so two or more pages are fine.
 Just remember that an eventual person could read the file and may be fatigued by long length.
 Keep all content relevant to the reader!

 7. Even if hiring managers aren’t using a formal applicant tracking system, they often file documents on their hard drive.
-Use your name in the resume file (i.e: John Smith Resume) instead of the generic “Resume.doc.”
+Use your name and targeted job title in the resume file (i.e: John Smith-Financial Accountant-Resume.docx) instead of the generic “Resume.docx”

 So, does an ATS-friendly resume have to be basic and boring?
 Not necessarily — although formatting has to be carefully considered.

 - Use a Microsoft Office Word file in .docx format (preferred).
 Or re-save your Word file as a “Text Only” (.txt) file.

 - List your contact information at the top of the document – never in the header or footer.